 Since joining the full-time cohort, Lynn has particularly enjoyed the different speakers the program has brought in to share their career breaks, losses of faith, and regained momentum.
 He cites former General Motors CEO and U.S. Naval Academy graduate Dan Ackerson as a specific speaker whose story left a lasting impact on him.

 Lynn also cites the overall diversity and perspectives of the cohort members as well as the support of faculty and staff for enriching his experience.

-"I think that what you put in to the MBA program is what you get out of it," he says.
-"What I want to know is that when I leave here, I will be confident in the skills that I've learned, I'm in a position where I know that I am a lifelong learner, and that I can impact someone else and grow their spirit and influence based on my experience," he says.
+"I think that what you put into the MBA program is what you get out of it," he says.
+"What I want to know is that when I leave here, I will be confident in the skills that I've learned.
+I'm in a position where I know that I am a lifelong learner and that I can impact someone else grow their spirit and influence based on my experience," he says.